SusinMat/Pokedex/README.md

 # Pokedex
-iOS App designed to try out, learn, as well as teach both SwiftUI and async-await
+iOS App designed to try out, learn, as well as teach SwiftUI and async-await.